 Since October 2011, HRSA, NAO, A-TrACC and AHECs nationwide have been working to impact the delivery of healthcare services in the civilian sector for veterans, service members and their families coping with post deployment mental and behavioral health and substance abuse issues.
 The overarching goal of this initiative is to better serve returning soldiers and their families.

-AHECs in 44 states with AHEC programs, D.C. and American Samoa are providing professional continuing education for civilian primary care, mental and behavioral health, and other health care providers, giving them the knowledge and skills needed to recognize and address the needs of this special population.
+AHEC programs and centers in 47 states are providing professional continuing education for civilian primary care, mental and behavioral health, and other health care providers, giving them the knowledge and skills needed to recognize and address the needs of this special population.

-As of September 2013, this effort has resulted in approximately 12,183 civilian primary care, mental/behavioral health, and other providers attending CE programs offered by AHECs on this topic.
-This exceeds the project goal to reach 10,000 providers through CE by the end of the project.
+As of February 2014, this effort has resulted in 13,298 civilian primary care, mental/behavioral health, and other providers attending CE programs offered by AHECs on this topic – far exceeding the project goal to reach 10,000 providers.

 Veterans face substantial need for enhanced and specialized behavioral health care due to both above average prevalence of Post-Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI), and also due to issues related to reintegration into civilian and family life.
 The AHEC Veterans Mental Health Project (VMH) is a specific initiative funded by HRSA to meet the needs of civilian health care professionals in providing high quality, culturally competent care to the veteran population.
 HRSA staff and NAO leadership have long promoted using existing AHEC expertise and resources to address this need, firmly believing that the AHEC network is an expeditious and effective vehicle for getting information into the hands of providers.